asim/emque/README.md

 ### Proxy

-MQ can be run as a proxy for an MQ cluster
+MQ can be run as a proxy.
+It will publish or subscribe to all MQ servers.

 ```shell
 mq --proxy --servers=10.0.0.1:8081,10.0.0.1:8082,10.0.0.1:8083